tibbsm/mytab/README.md

 # Custom New Chrome Tab

-A simple new tab template in Chrome using Svelte.
+A simple new tab Chrome extension.

+Made with Svelte.

 Use `npm run build` to build the extension.